 Minocqua Winter Park is a not-for-profit town park operated by the Lakeland Ski Touring Foundation.
-Our mission is to provide a quality silent sport experience for outdoor enthusiasts of all ages through the protection and maintenance of our trail system.

 Living our love of winter sports – sharing that love with the next generation

 Minocqua Winter Park is a community of winter sports enthusiasts that runs a multi-sport park which creates opportunities for people of all ages and abilities to experience unforgettable winter fun.

 We are driven by a shared enthusiasm for winter sports and the outdoors, as well as a desire to benefit the Lakeland community.
 Together, we value health, nature, enjoyment, personal growth, sharing our passion, and the maintenance of a venue that provides experiences of unparalleled quality.

 The seeds for Minocqua Winter Park were planted more than fifty years ago by a circle of friends.
 These “pioneers” discovered the exhilaration that comes with skiing amid the still landscape of Wisconsin’s North Woods.
 With each season their passion for the sport grew and they wanted to share the joy it inspired in them with others.
 By devoting many hours of labor and pooling their resources, soon a series of trails took shape followed by a modest downhill course.
 They called it Squirrel Hill.
 Just as Minocqua Winter Park is today, Squirrel Hill was a place where people could embrace the often long Wisconsin winters finding fellowship while skiing and enjoying other “silent sports” of the season.
 But, in the seventies, development of downhill ski resorts were on the rise along with the associated costs to run them, and sadly, Squirrel Hill was one of several operations to close.